emiliarusso/Interactive-Graphics/README.md

 # Interactive-Graphics
-Homework submissions for the Interactive Graphics course during the 2024/2025 Academic Year
+This repository includes all completed homework assignments, as well as the final project titled RoomRender, an interactive WebGL-based room editor, for the Interactive Graphics course during the 2024/2025 Academic Year.